-Council acknowledges the Quandamooka people who are the traditional custodians of the land on which we meet.
-Council also pays respect to their elders, past and present, and extend that respect to other indigenous Australians who are present.
+The Mayor declared the meeting open at 9.31am and acknowledged the Quandamooka people, who are the traditional custodians of the land on which Council meets.

+The Mayor also paid Council's respect to their elders, past and present, and extended that respect to other indigenous Australians who are present.

-2 RECORD OF ATTENDANCE AND LEAVE OF ABSENCE
+RECORD OF ATTENDANCE AND LEAVE OF ABSENCE 2